 Your assets will be protected

 Creditors are legally allowed to harass you if you fall behind with payments.
-And even worse than that, they can take away your assets as a form of payments.
+And even worse than that, they can take away your assets as a form of payment.

-Once you’re under debt review you are legally protected against your creditors.
+Once you’re under debt review you are legally protected against your creditors, if they haven’t started the legal process yet.

 Creditors are not allowed to repossess your assets or even be in contact with you, once you’re under debt review.